-In this section, we show how rule dependencies affect the correctness of any rule-caching technique.
-We show how to represent all cross-rule dependencies as a graph, and present an efficient algorithm for computing the graph.
-We also describe how to update the dependency graph incrementally as rules change.
+In this section, we show how rule dependencies affect the correctness of rule-caching techniques and where such dependencies occur.
+We show how to represent cross-rule dependencies as a graph, and present efficient algorithms for incrementally computing the graph.